Mizuho (train)

 The Mizuho (みずほ) is a limited-stop Shinkansen service operated between and in Japan since 12 March 2011, following the completion of the Kyushu Shinkansen.
 The name was formerly used for a limited express sleeping car service operated by JNR from 1961, which ran from Tokyo to Kumamoto, and was discontinued in December 1994.
 The name "mizuho (瑞穂)" literally means "abundant rice" in Japanese and "harvest" in the figurative sense.
 It was also an ancient name of Japan.

-Foreigners traveling with a Japan Rail Pass are required to purchase a special ticket to use the Mizuho service.
+As with the existing Nozomi service that operates on the Tokaido and Sanyo Shinkansen lines, foreigners traveling with a Japan Rail Pass are required to purchase a special ticket to use the Mizuho service.

 Train formation

 Mizuho services are operated by 8-car JR West N700-7000 series and JR Kyushu N700-8000 series trainsets, with car 1 at the Kagoshima-Chuo end.
 All seats are non-smoking.